Menu

 Three concrete reasons, in priority order:

-3. Free risk-test — Supercraft pre-launch deployments don’t bill until May 14.
-Use the lead time to verify region, panel UX, and that your crew can actually reach the server.
-Zero downside.
+3. Low-risk test – use the 2-day money-back to verify region, panel, and that your crew can actually reach the world before committing.

 Further reading